astropy/astropy-APEs/APE0.rst

 * Has a named role in the project and has participated in an Astropy coordination meeting in the last two years
-* Has a named role in the project and has regularly participated in Astropy telecons (e.g., co-working telecon, spectroscopy sprint, Astropy Learn telecon) in the last two years
+* Has a named role in the project and has participated at least four times in one or more of the following Astropy telecons in the last two years prior to the acceptance of this APE, based on available meeting minutes or confirmation from telecon
+  organizers: core package developer telecons, co-working telecons, infrastructure telecons, proposal-related telecons, and Astropy Learn telecons.
-* Has commit rights to at least one repository in the astropy GitHub organization and has actively used those commit rights in the last two years
+* Has commit rights to at least one repository in the astropy GitHub organization which is either the core package, a coordinated package, an infrastructure package, or an Astropy Learn-related repository, and has actively used those commit rights in the last two years prior to the acceptance of this APE.

 Add New Voting Members
 ^^^^^^^^^^^^^^^^^^^^^^